plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme-vs.md

 Microsoft's fiscal year starts on July 1st and ends on June 30th of the following year.
 ```

-Since none of the filters were call, that means the LLM answered the question itself and did not call back into our functions.
+Since none of the filters were called, that means the LLM answered the question itself and did not call back into our functions.

-Next, let's as a question that will cause the `PdfRetrieverPlugin` to be called like: **What was Microsoft's income last quarter?**
+Next, let's ask a question that will cause the `PdfRetrieverPlugin` to be called like: **What was Microsoft's income last quarter?**

 The output will now have a lot of logging in it: